ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/toc2/README.md

 - @jfbercher april 29, 2016.
 Triggered by @cqcn1991, cf [discussion here](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/issues/532),  add a sidebar option.
 The floating toc window can be dragged and docked as a left sidebar.
 The sidebar can be dragged out as a floating window.
 These different states are stored and restored when reloading the notebook.
 Add html export capability via templates toc.tpl and toc2.tpl (see above).
 - @jfbercher may 04, 2016.
 Added a "Save as HTML with toc" menu.
 Added a new "Navigate" menu with presents the contents of the toc.
 Changed default styling for links in tocs.
 - @jfbercher july 28, 2016.
 A dedicated exporter was added.
 It is now possible to export to html with toc by  `jupyter nbconvert --to html_toc FILE.ipynb`
-- @jfbercher septemeber 21, 2016.
+- @jfbercher september 21, 2016.
 Fixed empty size of navigation menu (if no resize had occur).
 Changed system/notebook configuration parameters storing, loading and merging.
+- @jfbercher november 16, 2016.
+     - Fixed saving issue due to a race condition in loading/writing metadata; see issues [#1882](https://github.com/jupyter/notebook/issues/1882#issuecomment-260671282) and [#762](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/issues/762)
+     - As suggested by @dinya in [#791](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/issues/791), added highlighting of the section that contains the currently edited/selected/executing cell.
+Colors can be customized by changing `.toc-item-highlight-select` and `.toc-item-highlight-execute` classes in css.